noedigcode/konfyt-docs/intro.rst

 (e.g. keyboard) or other applications.
 The MIDI input is routed to one or more instrument layers inside patches.
 MIDI input ports are set up in the *Ports and Buses* screen.

-A MIDI input port also has a MIDI filter.
+A MIDI input port also has its own MIDI filter, which filters all MIDI before it reaches any patches/layers.
+When a MIDI input port is selected on the Ports and Buses screen, a button appears below the connections list to access the MIDI filter settings.

 Audio Bus (Output Port)
 -----------------------

 A bus is an audio output port which relates to 2 JACK audio ports (left and right).
 Audio buses output audio to other applications or to the system output.
 Buses are set up in the *Ports and Buses* screen.
 Each instrument layer outputs to a specific bus.
 Although a new project contains a default *Master Bus*, this is merely a name and there is nothing special about it.

+An audio bus can be set to ignore (bypass) the master output volume.
+When an audio bus is selected on the Ports and Buses screen, a checkbox appears below the connections list to enable this.
+This is ideal for when you want to send some audio to another application for applying effects, and loop it back into Konfyt (return) for further routing.
+By enabling this option on the "send" bus, the audio level isn't reduced by the master volume setting, preventing it from being reduced multiple times (each time the signal leaves Konfyt).

 MIDI Output Ports
 -----------------